-Lawsuits over EpiPen injuries have been in the works since Meridian Medical Technologies recalled more than 80,000 EpiPen and EpiPen Jr. devices in March 2017.
-There were hundreds of reports that the devices had failed or malfunctioned in life-threatening emergencies.
+Lawsuits have been in the works since manufacturer Meridian Medical Technologies recalled more than 80,000 EpiPen and EpiPen Jr devices in March 2017.
+Leading up to the recall, there had been hundreds of reports that the devices had failed or malfunctioned resulting in life-threatening emergencies.

-In September 2017, the U.S. Food and Drug Administration accused of Meridian Medical Technologies of failing to properly investigate hundreds of claims about EpiPen malfunctions and failures.
+In September 2017, the FDA accused of Meridian Medical Technologies of failing to properly investigate hundreds of claims about malfunctions and failures.

-The FDA sent the Pfizer subsidiary a warning letter on September 5, 2017, citing “significant violations” of federal regulations.
-Warning letters are the agency’s chief means of seeking swift, voluntary compliance with federal law.
-They are issued “only for violations of regulatory significance.”
+The FDA sent the manufacturer a warning letter on Sept.
+5, 2017, citing “significant violations” of federal regulations.

 “Your own data show that you received hundreds of complaints that your EpiPen products failed to operate during life-threatening emergencies, including some situations in which patients subsequently died.”

-The agency accused Meridian of being aware of problems with the devices for more than a year, but continued to distribute potentially defective devices.
+The agency accused Meridian of being aware of problems with the devices for more than a year but continuing to distribute potentially defective devices.